GeorgeCiachir/Az-204-Implement-Azure_Functions/README.md

 - very similar to how App Service is deployed
 - can use deployment slots
 - supports multiple trigger types (TimerTrigger, HttpTrigger, BlobTrigger, CosmosDBTrigger, QueueTrigger, EventGridTrigger etc...)
-- multiple triggers ca be defined in the same Java class
+- multiple functions (essentially, methods annotated with @Function) can be defined in the same Java class
+- a single trigger is accepted per function
-- supports creation and modification of functions, directly in the Azure portal (probably just for interpreted languages)
+- supports creation and modification of functions, directly in the Azure portal e.g. NodeJS functions)
 - when creating a blob triggered function, we need to specify the storage name and the blob container to watch (that belongs to that storage and that holds the blobs)
 - similarly, when creating a queue triggered function, we need to specify the storage name and the queue to watch